lino-framework/book/docs/specs/contacts.rst

         The language to use when communicating with this partner.

+.. class:: Persons

+    Shows all persons.

 .. class:: Person
-.. class:: Persons

     A physical person and an individual human being.
     See also :ref:`lino.tutorial.human`.

-    The :class:`Persons` table shows all persons.

 .. class:: Company
 .. class:: Companies